FloraColossusExe/CaesarDecrypterConcept/README.md

 # CaesarDecrypterConcept
 This is the description page of CaesarDecrypterConcept.
 Run start.py and send some encrypted messages in payload (Recomanded Scapy:protocol TCP, port==45).
-The program is based on tshark,creating an aux file and piping each message recieved in hex value in file, after that the hex values are transformed back in character and aplied each shift from caesar decrypt for each word sent in payload.
+The program is based on tshark,creating an aux file and piping each message recieved in hex value in file, after that the hex values are transformed back in characters and aplied each shift from caesar decrypt for each word sent in payload.

 Requirements:
 Python,